 Amy Tate, M.Ed., RYT Yoga Alliance, PhD candidate in Yoga Studies, has fifteen years experience of hatha-yoga practice, and has been teaching yoga since 2004.She has taught children and adults in various settings in the greater Boston community and in Connecticut including Lesley University, Wesleyan University, Franciscan Hospital for Children, and the Cambridge Eating Disorder Center.
 She holds a Kripalu Center for Yoga and Health certification, and is currently immersed in the Iyengar method.
 Amy's teaching is informed by her present studies with Patricia Walden and other Iyengar yoga teachers.

 Rikki Alrutz holds degrees in Standing Pilates from the PhysicalMind Institute, and Matt, Reformer and Orbit Pilates from Balanced Body University.
 After playing professional tennis and suffering a career-ending injury, Rikki turned to Pilates and Yoga rather than to surgical procedures to recover.
-This experience led her into teaching which she has done since 1998.
-Melding her earlier career with her current one, she creates sport-specific therapeutic movement programs as well as general classes.
+Melding her earlier career with her current one, she creates sport-specific therapeutic movement programs.
 Rikki is also certified in The Franklin Method, a system that incorporates he practical elements of body design and mind/body connection through imagery, experiential anatomy, movement, and touch.
-Rikki has taught internationally.
+Her yoga certifcations come from the Zephir Yoga Teaching Training in Paris, France, accredited by the French Federation of Hatha Yoga, and the Sri Aurobindo Yoga Ashram in India.

 The practice of yoga is the commitment to become established in the state of freedom.